Cloud CCTV

 Best for

+Enterprises looking for an all-in-one, tightly integrated physical security solution - and are willing to pay for it.
 Verkada offers high-end security hardware and software bundled into a streamlined, user-friendly platform.
 While traditionally limited to Verkada’s own cameras, Verkada Connect now allows some legacy ONVIF-compatible cameras to be integrated into the system, reducing the need for hardware replacement.
 However, full platform functionality and advanced AI features remain optimised for Verkada’s proprietary cameras.
 True Cloud storage is not provided by default, as footage is primarily stored on the cameras or on-site.
+Verkada is a US-based company with some UK sales presence but no UK data hosting by default, and support is mainly US-based.

 Highlights